 - The value of the stock you have bought or manufactured during a period.
 In businesses where goods are manufactured, this value amount may include:

 - manufacturing labour.

-Sales — the money you receive from selling your goods or services.
+- The money you receive from selling your goods or services.